 2. Save money from home

-Moving into your own place, whether it be halls or a student flat, makes you realise how expensive daily essentials can be.
-Sadly, we can’t stop those bills coming in every month but there are ways we can cut down the costs and save a few pennies.
+Moving into your own place, whether it’s student halls or a house-shares, makes you realise how expensive daily essentials can be.
+Sadly, we can’t stop those bills coming in every month, but there are ways you can cut down the costs and save a few pennies.

-• If you choose to live in private accommodation, think wisely about what is within your budget and look at your different options (if that’s feasible).
-Check what is included in your rent and remember that you may have to pay extra for internet and bills.
+• If you choose to live in private accommodation, think wisely about what is within your budget and look at different options (if that’s feasible).
+Check what is included in your rent and remember that you may have to pay extra for internet, TV licence, and utilities.
+We created a handy guide to finding accommodation in Salford and beyond.

 • If you’re moving out of home or off-campus, consider living with reliable friends.
 This helps reduce rent costs as you can split the bills between you.